gymreklab/cse185-spring19/project_guidelines.md

 * Appendix: describe who in the group did which pieces of the project.

 Other notes:
-* Lab reports should be turned in on Piazza.
-Please submit a PDF that is no more than 10 pages and a minimum of 8 pages.
+* The report should be in PDF format, 8-10 pages.
 Font Arial 11 with 1-inch margins.
+1.5-line spacing.
+* Reports should be turned in via email.
+Email your proposal to all the course instructors (mgymrek@eng.ucsd.edu, cew003@eng.ucsd.edu, s1saini@eng.ucsd.edu, jmargoli@eng.ucsd.edu) with subject line [CSE185-REPORT-GROUP#], where  "#" should be your group number.
-* If you write your own scripts, please upload those along with your assignment.
+* If you write your own scripts, please submit those along with your assignment.

 ### Report scoring:
 Reports are worth 10% of your grade.
 They are scored out of 20 points: